Accenture/mercury-python/README.md

 pip install git+https://github.com/Accenture/mercury-python.git
 ```

-If you have accidentally installed mercury using "python setup.py install", you will see the following error when trying to upgrade or uninstall.
+You should always use `pip` to install.
+If you accidentally installed mercury using "python setup.py install",
+you will see the following error when trying to upgrade or uninstall.
 ```
 Cannot uninstall 'mercury'.
 It is a distutils installed project and thus we cannot accurately determine which files belong to it which would lead to only a partial uninstall.
 ```
 You can resolve this issue by reinstalling mercury with the option "--ignore-installed".
 This will restore the metadata information for pip.
 ```
 pip install --ignore-installed git+https://github.com/Accenture/mercury-python.git
 ```

-## python3 version

-Mercury requires python 3.6.7 or above

 ## Distributed tracing